LaurePiechaczyk/project5-coffee-shop/README.md

 # Deployment
 ## GitHub Pages
-The project was stored in GitHub and deployed in Heroku.
-Heroku Postgres was used for the database.
+The project was stored in GitHub and deployed with Render.
+Render Postgres was used for the database.
 Cloudinary to store the pictures.

 ## Making a Local Clone
 - Log in to GitHub and locate the GitHub Repository.